staticbackendhq/core/README.md

 personally thanks you for this.

 I've failed at getting any kind of traction with StaticBackend on its closed source form.
-I think developer tool like these need to be open source.
+I think developer tools like this need to be open source.

 I believe in the product, it solves a pain I have for so long, but I'm hoping others will also get value out of it and will be excited about the project.